 This policy, also known as malpractice insurance for surgeons, covers legal expenses if a patient files a lawsuit against an ASC for a surgical error or poor advice.

 Commercial auto insurance is typically required for business-owned vehicles.
 It helps cover the costs of accidents involving a surgery center's vehicle.

-Also called data breach insurance, this policy helps surgery centers survive cyberattacks and data breaches by paying for recovery expenses and other associated costs.
+Also called data breach insurance, this policy helps surgery centers survive cyberattacks and data breaches by paying for data recovery expenses and other associated costs.

 It's easy to get business insurance for your ambulatory surgery center if you have your company information on hand.
 Our application will ask for basic facts about your practice, such as revenue and number of employees.
 You can buy a policy online and get a certificate of insurance with Insureon in three easy steps:

 Insureon's licensed insurance agents work with top-rated U.S. providers to find the right insurance coverage for your ASC, whether you work independently or hire employees.